Logical Consequences vs. Punishment: What Actually Changes Student Behavior?

 In fact, repeated punitive environments can damage classroom trust.
 And once trust erodes, management becomes exponentially harder.

-When Teachers Confuse the Two
+When Teachers Confuse the Logical Consequences in the Classroom and Punishment

 Here’s where it gets tricky.